martymcmodding/guides.martysmods.com/docs/shaders/immersepro/06solaris.md

 ## Basic Arguments:

 ### Log Exposure Bias
-Adjusts the reversed-tonemaped exposure using a logarithmic based forumla.
-This allows for details to remain in extreme white/black points & and more realistic exposure control.
+Adjusts the reversed-tonemapped exposure using a logarithmic based formula.
+This allows for details to remain in extreme white/black points and more realistic exposure control.

 <ReactPlayer
   url="https://assets.martysmods.com/shaders/solaris/LogExposureBiasControl.webm"